Skip to content

 1. Use read_library for overall stats (genre distribution, key distribution, track count)

-2. Use search_tracks with various filters to map coverage:
+2. Use search_tracks with supported filters to map local coverage, then use resolve_tracks_data when cached audio evidence is needed:

 • BPM buckets (< 120, 120-125, 125-130, 130-135, 135+) — where are you thin?